ruchirraina/MoodMap/README.md

 - ✅ Error snackbar extension for displaying error messages
 - ✅ Theme extension for easy theme property access
 - ✅ Custom navigation functions with slide-up and fade transitions
+- ✅ Intro screen with animated title and subtitle

 ## What I'm Planning to Build ✅